-An appeal against sanction is a legal or quasilegal procedural appeal made by a group or individual against a criminal, civil or disciplinary sanction.
+A procedural appeal made by an individual or group against a criminal, civil or disciplinary sanction.

-Note that it is the appeal per se rather than the outcome that we record, which means that any possible outcome - an acquittal or an upholding, diminution or extension of an earlier decision - is equally valid under this type.
+Note that it is the appeal per se rather than the outcome that Dopeology records, meaning that any possible outcome - an acquittal or an upholding, diminution or extension of an earlier decision - is equally valid under this type.

-An arrest is logged for an individual or group of individuals arrested on suspicion or express evidence of a criminal act involving doping.
+When an individual or group of individuals arrested on suspicion or evidence proper of a criminal act involving doping.

 The incident will be recorded whether or not the subject of the arrest is subsequently released without charge since the issue of guilt is not relevant to the incident itself.

-The conviction of an individual or group of individuals convicted of a criminal offence by a court of law.
+Where an individual or group of individuals is convicted of a criminal offence by a court of law.

-An exclusion describes the in situ expulsion or subsequent disqualification of an individual or group of individuals from a professional cycle race with the reason or reasons given expressly including their involvement or suspected involvement in a doping-related incident.
+The expulsion or subsequent disqualification of an individual or group of individuals from a professional cycle race in situ for the express reason of involvement or suspected involvement in a doping-related incident.

-In practice, this incident type tends to be overlooked where events typically evolve into another type of incident and it is only used when no events of greater import occurred immediately before or after.
+In practice, this incident type tends to be overlooked where the situation evolves into another type of incident, so it is only applicable when no other category of incident occurred before or after.

-A medical emergency typically involves the hospitalisation of an individual for reasons of injury or death occurring as a result of doping-related activities.
-If this type of incident evolves into another then the latter will be recorded rather than this one.
+The referral of an individual or individuals to medical authorities for reasons of symptoms, injury or death occurring as a result of doping-related activities.
+If this type of incident evolves into another type then this latter will usually be recorded instead.

-A permanent ban is similar to a temporary suspension except where the length of the prohibition from involvement in professional cycling is permanent.
-A permanent ban may be fixed during the course of legal or quasi-legal proceedings.
+Similar to a temporary suspension except where the length of the prohibition from involvement in professional cycling is permanent.

-A positive test is a verifiable positive blood or urine test conducted in or out of competition during the contiguous career of an individual in the domain of European professional road cycling.
+A verifiable, official positive blood or urine test conducted in- or out-of-competition during the contiguous career of an individual in the domain of European professional road cycling.

 Termination of contract